 Recommended To – ALL football fans, any age, any era!

 5.Spirit of 2016 Northern Ireland Podcast (GAWA, Norn Iron)

 I limited this list to only five Podcasts, with 4 of them being general football.
 The final one that I love, is team specific and of course for my beloved Northern Ireland.
 What I like about this Podcast is the fact that it keeps me young!
 As a 40 year old Northern Ireland fan, who is into my fifth decade of supporting my country, it is nice to have a fresh Podcast dedicated to our most recent tournament appearance (France at Euro 2016) rather than my personal favourites from Espana 82 and Mexico 86.
 If I am a Northern Ireland football geek from the 1980s, this Podcast keeps me up till speed with what’s happening in the here and now.
 Hosted by Andy Bell and Luke Niblock and much better than any official Podcast the IFA ever came up with.

 Jonny’s Suggested Episode – All of them are good, so start near the start – Episode 2 is a cracker.

 Recommended For – Northern Ireland fans and everyone with a love for the textbook underdog.

 Let’s hope the lockdown ends soon so we can all get back to normality in some way.
-When we do, I will probably still be listening to my new 5 favourite football Podcasts.
+When we do, I will probably still be listening to my favourite football Podcasts.
 Keep us all entertained everyone!

 Further reading of my football stories on Don’t Stop Living: